Dear Ms. Vicki,

 I'm retired Army.
 My wife and I have been married for 17 years.
 During that time, we had to endure separations due to me being in the field or deployed.

-My wife feels I was being unfair to her because of the job I have, but she also travels throughout the state for her work.
+My wife feels I am being unfair to her because of the job I have, but she also travels throughout the state for her work.
 I strongly believe if I were at home wallowing away in self-pity, giving into despair because I wasn't able to find work, then I would also be unfair to her.

 The ultimate part of this is that she has cheated on me.
 And she "justifies” her actions by saying we have argued throughout the years of our marriage and I have not shown her any appreciation for what she has done.